 This is our decadent take on the humble nut loaf.
-With chestnuts and sage in a delicious golden Wellington pastry, served with cranberry sauce and gravy, it’s perfect for Christmas dinner and entertaining.
+With chestnuts and sage in a delicious golden Wellington pastry, served with cranberry sauce and gravy, it’s perfect for dinner and entertaining.

 Serves: 6 people